Arbeiter-Zeitung (Chicago)

-The Arbeiter-Zeitung, also known as the Chicagoer Arbeiter-Zeitung was a German-language, radical newspaper started in Chicago, Illinois in 1877 by veterans of the Great Railroad Strike of 1877.
+The Arbeiter-Zeitung, also known as the Chicagoer Arbeiter-Zeitung, was a German-language, radical newspaper started in Chicago, Illinois, in 1877 by veterans of the Great Railroad Strike of 1877.
 It continued publishing through 1931.
 It was the first working-class newspaper in Chicago to last for a significant period, and sustained itself primarily through reader funding.
 The reader-owners removed several editors over its run due to disagreements over editorial policies.

 The Arbeiter-Zeitung was initially edited by German-American émigrés Paul Grottkau and August Spies.
-Grottkau departed for Milwaukee, Wisconsin in 1883 to establish the Milwaukee Arbeiter-Zeitung, leaving the Chicago paper in the hands of Spies, who was officially named editor in 1884.
+Grottkau travelled to Milwaukee, Wisconsin, in 1886 and changed the name of the local socialist weekly, then called Arminia, to the Milwaukee Arbeiter Zeitung.
+The paper was also made a tri-weekly.
+Influential American socialist Victor Berger became editor of the Milwaukee Arbeiter Zeitung in 1893 and changed the paper to the daily Wisconsin Worwaerts.
+The Chicago paper was left in the hands of Spies, who was officially named editor in 1884.

 In the early months of 1886, membership in Chicago Internationals (militant unions) swelled to record levels while the Arbeiter-Zeitung and the anarchist publication The Alarm (edited by the Parsons) unleashed a steady stream of editorials railing against capitalism.
 Labor leaders focused on the eight-hour work day as the means to a better life for working people.
 The newspaper complained that as wealthy businessmen lived opulently, workers suffered, and unemployment rose.
 Even in companies where profits rose sharply, employers cut wages.
 Strikes became more common — and some led to violence.

 As a result of the Haymarket Square bombing of May 4, 1886, police arrested and investigated staff members of the Arbeiter-Zeitung.
 Its offices were raided, and speeches and writings published in the paper were part of the evidence used to convict and hang the anarchists who were arrested in its wake.
 Its editor, August Spies, and a typesetter, Adolph Fischer, were executed after a widely publicized, six-week trial; business manager Oscar Neebe and chief editorial assistant Michael Schwab were sentenced to death, but later pardoned.